ibm-cloud-docs/loadbalancer-service/monitoring-metrics.md

 4. Select the **Blank dashboard**, then select the type of visual representation you want.

    {{site.data.keyword.mon_full_notm}} offers eight different visualizations for your dashboard.
-Read the description for each visualization, then choose the one that best meets your requirements.
+Read the description for each visualization and then choose the one that best meets your requirements.

    **Line** ("View trends over time") is the easiest and most basic option.
 It is also the most frequently selected option.
 The following examples show a Line-based visualization.
    {: note}